CARITAS DIOCESE OF SALFORD (‘Caritas’) PRIVACY NOTICE

 To communicate with you and manage our relationship with you

-• Occasionally we may need to contact you by mail, email and/or telephone for administrative or operational reasons – for example, to send you confirmation of your donation or your orders such as Christmas cards.
-Please be aware that these communications are not made for marketing purposes and as such, you will continue to receive them even if you opt out of receiving marketing communications from us.
+Occasionally we may need to contact you by mail, email and/or telephone for administrative or operational reasons – for example, to send you confirmation of your donation or an aspect of your note to us.
+Please be aware that these communications are not made for marketing purposes and as such, you will continue to receive them, even if you opt out of receiving marketing communications from us.

 • We will also record your personal data if we contact you after you have sent us a request, filled in a web form through our website or contacted us on social media.